fredzannarbor/fredzannarbor/_posts/2020-09-07-Jekyll-smart-resume.md

+---
+title: Smart Resumes with Jekyll
+---

-# Writing a Smart Multipurpose Resume with Jekyll Collections (part 1 of n)
+# Building a Multipurpose Resume with Jekyll Collections (part 1 of n)

 Do you struggle with figuring out how best to summarize your diverse (and, perhaps, lengthy...) experience into a handful or two of machine-learning-friendly bullet points?
 Are you applying to several different types of jobs, perhaps seeking to make a career change?